mariuszkuswik/KCNA/README.md

 - Grafana is a visualization tool.

 ### Loki
+Loki is a cloud-native log aggregation system that uses label-based indexing for efficient storage and querying.
+It's designed for scalability and cost-effectiveness, integrating seamlessly with Grafana and other observability tools.
+Loki is particularly well-suited for containerized environments and high-volume logging scenarios.

 ## CI/CD
 ### Which CNCF project for continuous integration and continuous delivery (CI/CD) comes with both a CLI and Web UI?